 In addition to the SAP system, Accenture implemented custom intercompany billing solutions for royalties, central training, cost sharing and share-based compensation.
 These custom systems source information maintained outside the SAP system, create intercompany billing journals and interface them into the SAP system where they are invoiced and settled.
 For example, the Cost Sharing application enables Accenture’s tax organization to define pools of internal costs, including detailed narrative describing the cost pool and the base on which the cost pool is billed to legal entities.

 Accenture deployed the SAP Treasury module, which brought Accenture onto a single treasury system.
 As part of this effort, Accenture automated the settlement of intercompany invoices using in-house banking.
-Because intercompany billing customization was minimal at the outset, compatibility among the standard SAP modules was maintained, enabling the settlement process to occur easily and smoothly.
+Because intercompany billing customization was minimal at the outset, compatibility among the standard SAP modules was maintained, enabling the settlement process to occur efficiently.

-Today, Accenture operates in more than 400 legal entities that span 86 countries.
+Today, Accenture bills and settles Intercompany activity across more than 90 countries and more than 500 company codes annually.
 The complexity of the business has increased both in terms of the scope of products and services that Accenture provides to clients and the global nature of its projects and commercial arrangements.
-In fiscal year 2018, Accenture’s workforce of 459,000 generated millions of intercompany activity.
+In fiscal year 2021, Accenture’s workforce of 624,000 generated millions of intercompany activity.
 The automated intercompany solution continues to scale with the increased volume of intercompany activity.
-Additionally, Accenture upgraded its single global SAP instance to SAP S/4HANA®, including the successful integration of the intercompany solution.
+Additionally, Accenture operates a single global SAP instance of SAP S/4HANA®, including the integration of the intercompany solution.